Mixed with Campari and tequila, you won’t want to sleep on the full-bodied Siesta Cocktail.

-Until I heard about something called the Siesta Cocktail… This drink is relatively new to the scene, especially since many of our classic cocktails have been around hundreds of years.
-In the grand scheme of mixed drinks, the Siesta Cocktail is still just a kid.
+Until I heard about something called the Siesta cocktail… This drink is relatively new to the scene, especially since many of our classic cocktails have been around for hundreds of years.
+In the grand scheme of mixed drinks, the Siesta is still just a kid.

-A good, smooth Blanco tequila will play well with the bitter red Campari.
-As the liqueur has a pretty bold taste, the Blanco’s won’t fight with it as they come together.
-The fascinating combination of Mexican and Italian flavors come together best when they’re not clashing.
-I found that a spicier Tequila, like a reposado, competes too much with the Campari and distracts from the cocktail’s overall experience.
-Some folks might like that though, so experiment with it.
-Finding your flavor is part of the fun.
+A good, smooth blanco tequila will play well with the bitter red Campari.
+As the liqueur has a pretty bold taste, the blanco won’t fight with it as they come together.
+A spicier tequila, like a reposado, competes too much with the Campari and distracts from the cocktail’s overall experience.

 Ingredients